jamesnorcross/jamesnorcross/README.md

 ### Hi there 👋
 Cybersecurity faculty member of the School of Engineering, Technology, Mathematics, and Science at Dallas College.
-Concurrently pursuing a PhD in Public Affairs at the University of Texas at Dallas with a research focus in local government Cybersecurity and Information Systems.
+I have a PhD in Public Administration from the University of Texas at Dallas, and a Master of Science in Information Systems from Tarleton State University.
+My research focus is in local government Cybersecurity and Information Systems.

 <!--
 **jamesnorcross/jamesnorcross** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.